KomelT/qgis-rf-planner-plugin/README.md

 - Pure frontend plugin logic: request payloads, task polling, layer/result rendering, and project interaction live in QGIS.
 - Backend stays external and can evolve independently.

+## Current Plugin Features

+- Native QGIS 4 dock widget, automatically placed on the right side.
+- Coverage form organized into sections: Transmitter, Receiver, Environment, and Output.
+- `Pick on map` tool for setting coordinates by clicking in the QGIS canvas.
+- Inline API URL save and test controls, no popup dialog.
+- Save/load coverage parameters for later reuse via QGIS settings.
+- Resizable debug log panel at the bottom of the dock.
+- Coverage flow that submits to the remote API and adds the generated WMS layer to the QGIS project.

 ## Recommended Shape

 1. Build a QGIS plugin with a dock widget on the right side.